Morocco Luxury Camping, Under the Stars

-Sleep under Sahara stars in a tent with a real bed, hot shower, and a private chef.
-From dune-top bivouacs to Atlas mountain lodges and Atlantic clifftop camps — Morocco does glamping like nowhere else on earth.
+A real bed, a hot shower, and a private chef — from dune-top bivouacs to Atlas lodges and Atlantic clifftop camps.

 The word "camping" undersells what Morocco offers.
 At the luxury end, a desert camp is closer to a five-star hotel that happens to be made of canvas and set on sand dunes.
 Think hand-knotted Berber rugs, copper lanterns, en-suite bathrooms with hot water heated by solar panels, and a private terrace where you can watch the Milky Way arc overhead with a glass of Moroccan wine in hand.